epruesse/ARB/UNIT_TESTER/README.txt

    Failing tests:

       If you have some broken behavior that you cannot fix now, please do NOT leave the test as "failing".
 Instead change TEST_ASSERT into

           TEST_ASSERT_BROKEN(failing_condition);

       That will print a warning as reminder as long as the condition fails.
       When the behavior was fixed (so that the condition is fulfilled now), it will abort the test as failed!
       Just change TEST_ASSERT_BROKEN back into TEST_ASSERT then.

    Missing tests:

       You may drop a reminder like

           MISSING_TEST(describe what is missing);

       which will appear as warning during test run.

+   Order of tests:

+      Tests are executed in the order they appear in the code.
+      Multiple Files are sorted alphabethically.

+      Tests with names starting with 'TEST_SLOW_' are executed after all other tests.
+These are meant to indicate "slow" tests (i.e. tests which need more than a second to execute)

 3. Valgrinding test code